-I do not give incompletes (IN) except under the most extraordinary and documented medical emergencies.
-No late assignments (including examinations) will be accepted.
+I do not give incompletes (IN) except under the most extraordinary and documented medical emergencies..
 Without a valid medical excuse, students will receive a grade of zero (0) on any test not taken or assignment missed.
-The Hunter College policy on Incomplete as a grade can be found at http://catalog.hunter.cuny.edu/content.php?catoid=32&navoid=7753&hl=incomplete&returnto=search.
+The Hunter College policy on Incomplete as a grade can be found at http://catalog.hunter.cuny.edu/content.php?catoid=37&navoid=10495.